 Prospective candidates are encouraged to submit a Letter of Intention and CV to the GTIIT Faculty Recruiting Coordinator Ronit Mayer (Technion – Israel Institute of Technology, Haifa, ISRAEL, Email: email@example.com) with a copy to the GTIIT-SW academic heads:

-Prof. Wayne D. Kaplan, Faculty of Materials Science and Engineering, Technion – Israel Institute of Technology, Email: firstname.lastname@example.org
+Prof. Ory Lahav, Faculty of Environmental Science and Engineering, Technion – Israel Institute of Technology, Email: firstname.lastname@example.org

 Prof. Konstantin Kovler, Faculty of Civil and Environmental Engineering, Technion – Israel Institute of Technology, Email: email@example.com